Multiple Criteria Decision Analysis (MCDA): Definition, Steps and Examples

 What is a Multiple Criteria Decision Analysis (MCDA)?

-A Multiple-Criteria Decision Analysis (MCDA, or Multi-criteria analysis (MCA), is a decision-making analysis that evaluates multiple (conflicting) criteria as part of the decision-making process.
+A Multi Criteria Decision Analysis (MCDA), or Multi-criteria analysis (MCA), is a decision-making analysis that evaluates multiple (conflicting) criteria as part of the decision-making process.
 This tool is used by practically everyone in their daily lives.
 Humans make thousands of decisions per day, but this same process also occurs in the corporate world, government organs, and medical centres.
 A MCDA is therefore useful in group decision making.

 Steps in a Multiple Criteria Decision Analysis (MCDA)